simdutf/simdutf/README.md

  * last_chunk_handling_options::loose by default
  * but can also be last_chunk_handling_options::strict or
  * last_chunk_handling_options::stop_before_partial.
- * @return a result pair struct (of type simdutf::error containing the two fields error and count) with an error code and either position of the INVALID_BASE64_CHARACTER error (in the input in units) if any, or the number of bytes written if successful.
+ * @return a result pair struct (of type simdutf::result containing the two fields error and count) with an error code and either position of the INVALID_BASE64_CHARACTER error (in the input in units) if any, or the number of bytes written if successful.
  */
 simdutf_warn_unused result base64_to_binary(const char16_t * input, size_t length, char* output, base64_options options = base64_default, last_chunk_handling_options last_chunk_options =
                      last_chunk_handling_options::loose)  noexcept;